gracehoward/blocktext.club/content/posts/post-02.md

 Running a tilde server poses similar obstacles, with the additional technical requirements of knowing how to move around the command line, as that's where all interaction takes place.
 Due to the large difference in interface (website or mobile app vs. terminal), Mastodon presents the best solution to more mindful social networking— indeed, tilde servers may not necessarily even want to classify themselves as social networks in the most commonly understood sense of the term.

-Regardless of whether this move is being undertaken by a small group of friends or a tight-knit community, the process will undeniably involve a learning curve (of variable steepness), and will inevitably require some effort and engagement on the part of all participants.
+Regardless of whether this move is being undertaken by a small group of friends or a tight-knit community, the process will undeniably involve a learning curve (of variable steepness), and will inevitably require some effort and engagement on part of all participants.
 For the de facto sysadmin, this is compounded by a commitment of time, maintenance, moderation, and dollars.
 Is it worth it?
 For certain people, this answer is yes.